Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: Abstract

 \section{Abstract}

-Several studies have detected Lyman-alpha (\Lya) from bright ($M_\textsc{uv} \lesssim -21.5$) galaxies during the early stages of reionization despite the significantly neutral intergalactic medium.
-To explain these detections, it has been suggested that $z > 7$ \Lya\ emitters (LAEs) inhabit large, physical Mpc (pMpc)-scale ionized regions.
-However, systematic searches for the overdensities of faint galaxies expected to be powering these ionized bubbles around LAEs have been challenging.
-Here, we use CEERS \textit{JWST}/NIRCam imaging to investigate the possibility of large-scale galaxy overdensities associated with two very UV-bright LAEs at $z = 8.7$ in the EGS field.
-We design a colour selection to identify objects at $z = 8.4 - 9.1$, selecting 28 candidates (including the one LAE in the footprint, EGSY8p7).
-We model the SEDs of these objects and infer that all are moderately faint ($-21.2 \lesssim M_\textsc{uv} \lesssim -19.1$) with stellar masses of $M_* \approx 10^{7.5 - 8.8}$\,\Msun.
-All are efficient ionizing agents ($\xi_{\text{ion}}^{*} \approx 10^{25.5 - 26.0}$\,Hz\,erg$^{-1}$) and are generally morphologically simple with only one compact ($r_e \lesssim 140$ to $\sim 650$\,pc) star-forming component.
-Of the 27 objects besides EGSY8p7, 13 lie within 5\,arcmin of EGSY8p7, leading to a factor of four galaxy overdensity in projection at separations $< 5$\,arcmin ($\sim 1.4$\,pMpc in projection at $z = 8.7$).
-Meanwhile, separations of $10 - 15$\,arcmin ($\sim 2.7 - 4.1$\,projected\,pMpc) are consistent with an average field.
-The spatial distribution of our sample may qualitatively suggest a large ($R \geq 2$\,pMpc) ionized bubble encompassing both LAEs in the field, which is theoretically unexpected, but may be possible for a galaxy population four times more numerous than the average to create given moderate escape fractions ($f_\text{esc} \gtrsim 0.15$) over long times ($\gtrsim 200$\,Myr).
-Upcoming spectroscopic follow up will enable characterization of the size of any ionized bubble that may exist and the properties of the galaxies powering such a bubble.
+Several studies have detected Lyman-alpha (\Lya) from bright ($M_\textsc{uv}\lesssim-21.5$) galaxies during the early stages of reionization despite the significantly neutral intergalactic medium.
+To explain these detections, it has been suggested that $z>7$ \Lya\ emitters (LAEs) inhabit physical Mpc (pMpc)-scale ionized regions powered by overdensities of faint galaxies, but systematic searches for these overdensities near LAEs have been challenging.
+Here, we use CEERS \textit{JWST}/NIRCam imaging to search for large-scale galaxy overdensities near two very UV-bright, $z=8.7$ LAEs in the EGS field.
+We colour select 27 $z=8.4-9.1$ candidates, including the one LAE in the footprint (EGSY8p7).
+From SED models, we infer moderately faint UV luminosities ($-21.2\lesssim{M_\textsc{uv}}\lesssim -19.1$) and stellar masses of $M_*\approx10^{7.5-8.8}$\,\Msun.
+All are efficient ionizing agents ($\xi_{\text{ion}}^{*}\approx10^{25.5-26.0}$\,Hz\,erg$^{-1}$) and are generally morphologically simple with only one compact ($r_e\lesssim140$ to $\sim650$\,pc) star-forming component.
+13 candidates lie within 5\,arcmin of EGSY8p7, leading to a factor-of-four galaxy overdensity at $\lesssim 5$\,arcmin ($\sim 1.4$\,projected\,pMpc at $z\sim8.7$) separations from EGSY8p7.
+Separations of $10-15$\,arcmin ($\sim2.7-4.1$\,projected\,pMpc) are consistent with an average field.
+The spatial distribution of our sample may qualitatively suggest an $R\geq2$\,pMpc ionized bubble encompassing both LAEs in EGS, which is theoretically unexpected but may be possible for a galaxy population $4\times$ more numerous than the average to create with moderate escape fractions ($f_\text{esc}\gtrsim0.15$) over long times ($\gtrsim200$\,Myr).
+Upcoming spectroscopic follow-up will characterize the size of any ionized bubble that may exist and the properties of the galaxies powering such a bubble.